 We have evaluated the impact of a tax on the normal return to corporate capital and on the excess return to corporate capital that is attributable to risk.
 But are there other components of corporate profits with which we must deal?
-The question of economic rents has already come up in the discussion above.
+The question of economic rents has already been discussed above.
 Once one subtracts the normal return to capital providers and the return to risk, any profits that remain represent a rent received by the corporation's owners.
 But this rent could come from many sources, with different consequences for incidence.